 Once you’ve spent time reflecting on your data all you need to do more of what is working and reduce anything that isn't.
 Or, most likely, you’ll need to enter into a new round of testing because your results weren’t conclusive and there are more things you need to test.
 That’s when you re-enter the Test, Measure, Reflect, Refine process.

 To get real rewards, this really is an ongoing cycle.
 The result will be that over time you will use data-driven decision making to improve the success of your social media efforts.

 Next up in the series is our final blog on building a social media marketing funnel.
-Why not download “Success on social media in 2020” to get all this content packaged up in an easy to access white paper and make 2020 the year you nail success on social.
+Why not download “Success on social media” to get all this content packaged up in an easy to access white paper.

 For more useful social media stuff check out our free social media taster lessons, courses and podcasts here or why not sign up to find out more about our next Foundation in Social Media Marketing course here.

 If you feel ready to outsource your social media then we have over 1,500 trained graduates that have undertaken 350 hours of learning to become leading social media experts you can find them via the That Works For Me platform here.